Pushing the Limits of Distillation-Based Continual Learning via Classifier-Proximal Lightweight Plugins: Experiments

 \section{Experiments}

 This section conducts extensive experiments.
-Sec. \ref{sec:52} evaluates the validity of DLC on replay and distillation-based baselines.
-Sec. \ref{sec:53} evaluates the compatibility of DLC on other data augmentation and plug-and-play loss function for CIL.
-Sec. \ref{sec:54} investigates the performance of baselines under memory-aligned case.
-An ablation study is conducted in \ref{sec:55} to analyze the contribution of the weighting unit.
+Sec. \ref{sec:52} evaluates the validity of DLC on distillation-based baselines.
+Sec.~\ref{sec:cap} further evaluates DLC under challenging CL settings, including long-sequence, few-shot, and class-imbalanced scenarios.
+Sec. \ref{sec:mema} investigates the performance of SOTA CL methods under the memory-aligned case.
+Sec. \ref{sec:55} analyzes the additional inference overhead introduced by DLC in terms of FLOPs and latency.